wonkwonlee/wonkwonlee.github.io/_pages/about.md

 I aim to develop robust and reliable AI systems-ensuring AI doesn’t just learn, but learns responsibly.
 Think of it as giving AI a moral compass.

-I am also broadly interested in machine reasoning.
-The recent advancement of pre

-I have come to believe that the behaviors of foundation models are somewhat emergent-delving into the

 #### [Research Statement](/assets/pdf/WLee-SOP.pdf)
 🤖 If you want to know more about my research vision, here is my formal research statement.